Are you planning on having an inguinal hernia repaired?

 - No cost hernia repair

-- No cost study-related care
+- Study-related care

 You also may be compensated for your time and travel related to the study.

 To see if you qualify, please complete and submit your information or call 801-261-2000.

 An inguinal hernia is more common in men and usually occurs in the inguinal canal in the groin where the spermatic cord enters the scrotum.
 In women, the inguinal canal is where the ligament attaches to the uterus.

 An inguinal hernia occurs when soft tissue–usually part of the membrane lining the abdominal cavity (omentum) or part of the intestine–protrudes through a weak point in the abdominal muscles.
 When pressure is exerted in the abdomen, it increases pressure on the weak spot and can be painful.
 The pressure and resulting pain may be caused by: